Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 These steps allowed me to esatablish a good descriptive picture of the distribution patterns of the Iris data measurements by combining both our skewness and kurtosis values with the histograms.

-*(Discuss/interpret the skewness and kurtosis of the printout data and graphs)

 ***Inferential statistics and figures***